vexdev/amarr/README.md

 and [Radarr](https://radarr.video/).
 It works by emulating a torrent client, so Sonarr and Radarr will manage your downloads as if they were torrents.

+Makes use of [jAmule](https://github.com/vexdev/jamule) to connect to amule.

 ## Installation

 Amarr runs as a docker container.
 You can find it in [Docker Hub](https://hub.docker.com/r/vexdev/amarr).